Judith S. Stern

 Judith S. Stern (April 25, 1943 – May 8, 2019) was an American nutritionist and longtime professor at the University of California, Davis.
 She was known for her research on obesity.
 Stern was a member of the National Academy of Medicine, and co-founded the American Obesity Association.
+In 2001, she was awarded the Charles A. Black Award by the Council for Agricultural Science and Technology (CAST).